graphql-java-kickstart/graphql-java-tools/README.md

     .scalars(myUuidScalar)
 ```

-### Renaming Types
+### Type Dictionary

-Sometimes your Java classes don't line up perfectly with your GraphQL schema, so GraphQL Java Tools allows you to "rename" your classes:
+Sometimes GraphQL Java Tools can't find classes when it scans your objects, usually because of limitations with interface and union types.
+Sometimes your Java classes don't line up perfectly with your GraphQL schema, either.
+GraphQL Java Tools allows you to provide additional classes manually and "rename" them if desired:
 ```java
 SchemaParser.newParser()
     // ...